g4Joey/Leave-Request-Management/README.md

    ```

 4. **Database**
-   - DigitalOcean will automatically create a PostgreSQL database
+   - DigitalOcean will automatically create a MySQL 8.0 database
    - Database credentials are auto-injected via `DATABASE_URL`
+   - PyMySQL driver used for pure Python MySQL connectivity

 #### 🚀 One-Click Deployment: